jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-09-05-dbt-cicd-demo/index.md

   target: dev
 ```

-We first need to load the *dbt* seed data sets, and it can be achieved using the `dbt seed` command as shown below.
+We first need to load the *dbt* seed data sets, and it can be achieved using the `dbt seed` command.

 ```bash
 $ dbt seed --profiles-dir=dbt_profiles --project-dir=pizza_shop --target dev